ninjaaron/oo-and-polymorphism-in-julia/README.md

 Please open an issue if anything doesn't make sense!
 I tried to be clear.

-These notebooks have been run with Julia 1.1, but should theoretically be compatible with the entire 1.x series.
-If you're using a different version, it is possible some syntax may be broken.
+These notebooks have been run with Julia 1.1 and 1.4, but should theoretically be compatible with the entire 1.x series.
+If you're using a later version, it is possible some syntax may be broken.

 Christopher Rackauckas has written a fantastic blog post that deals with many of the same techniques discussed in this guide,